Sociocultural Support Activities

 Junior Photographers

 This project organizes nature-themed photography classes for children with the aims of raising environmental awareness and fostering richer artistic sensitivity.
-In 2023, photography workshops were held at 19 locations, attended by 586 participants.
+In 2024, photography workshops were held at 21 locations, attended by 753 participants.
+An exhibition was also held to commemorate the 20th anniversary of the project.

 Internship Program for Students